Neifar/azure-kafka-deployment/README.md

 # Kafka Deployment on Azure Using Ansible roles and Terraform

 This repository contains the necessary configuration to deploy Apache Kafka on Azure using Ansible and Terraform.
 You can follow these instructions to deploy Kafka on Azure either using an Ubuntu machine or Windows Subsystem for Linux (WSL).

-The project is managed using two methods: the first involves multiple virtual machines with public IPs, and the second uses private IPs.
+The project offers two deployment methods that differ in their approach to networking and public IP usage.

 ## Prerequisites